f you use Excel to model businesses, business processes, or

 In this example, we're given an array of furniture prices (FurniturePrices), an array of furniture requirements for a range of job categories (FurnitureAnalysis), and a breakdown of the total headcount by employee category (EmployeeAnalysis).
 We're asked to compute the breakdown of furniture required, by type.

-All we have to do to find the array of furniture we need (FurnitureAllocation) is to multiply the FurnitureAnalysis by the EmployeeAnalysis, as an array product.
+All we must do to find the array of furniture we need (FurnitureAllocation) is to multiply the FurnitureAnalysis by the EmployeeAnalysis, as an array product.
 This has the effect of multiplying each row of FurnitureAnalysis by the number of employees of that type.

 In the second approach, we use matrix multiplication:

-Of course, whenever we use MMULT or TRANSPOSE, we have to enter the formula as an array formula.
+Of course, whenever we use MMULT or TRANSPOSE, we must enter the formula as an array formula.

 Here we transpose EmployeeAnalysis, because its dimensions are (Category x 1) and those of FurnitureAnalysis are (Category x ItemType).
 The matrix product of the result is therefore (1 x ItemType).
 When we matrix multiply that by FurniturePrices, which is (ItemType x 1), the result is (1 x 1), which is just a number, and the total we seek.